Dreaming381/Latios-Framework-Documentation/Calligraphics/README.md

 ## Known Issues

--   Limited tag support.
-Many fundamental tags, such as bold and italics, don't affect text rendering.
-I recognize this as a major issue and will be prioritizing tag support in future releases.
 -   Animation systems require glyphs to regenerate each frame in order for transitions to work, even when the transition is complete.
 This performance overhead is not ideal.